Dengue: 5 quick facts

 1. World Health Organization.
 Available at: https://www.who.int/news-room/fact-sheets/detail/dengue-and-severe-dengue Accessed December 2023.

 2. Centers for Disease Control and Prevention.
-Available at: https://www.cdc.gov/dengue/symptoms/index.html Accessed December 2023.
+Available at: https://www.cdc.gov/dengue/signs-symptoms Accessed December 2023.

 3. Amin S, et al. Cureus.
 2021;13(11):e19653.

 4. Centers for Disease Control and Prevention.
 Prevent Dengue During Pregnancy.
-Available at https://www.cdc.gov/.
+Available at: https://www.cdc.gov/.
 Accessed December 2023.

 5. The Telegraph.
 Available at: https://www.telegraph.co.uk/global-health/science-and-disease/dengue-breakbone-fever-pregnancy-risk-mosquitos/ Accessed December 2023.